375-351-Great Vocals

 Writer/Composer: Roger Bowling / Hal Bynum (1976)

 Another great story song from one of the most convincing masters in Country music.
 Who can forget that chorus, “You picked a fine time to leave me, Lucille / With four hungry children and a crop in the field / I’ve had some bad times / Lived through some sad times / But this time you’re hurting won’t heal / You picked a fine time to leave me, Lucille.”
 With those words and his warm, raspy, gravelly voice, he enters the list with his 2nd ranking, expressing vocally one of Country’s most arresting heartbreaks.
+He’s just as convincing and sincere in his other hits such as Coward of the County, You Decorated My Life and Lady.
 No one does a story song quite like Kenny Rogers—you since he really feels it.
 A truly Remarkable delivery, with Mournful, Aching lyrics!

 365. WON’T GET FOOLED AGAIN (1971)